heathermiller/scala-pickling/index.md

 If you would rather not interact with the test suite, we offer the following alternate suggestions for interacting with the scala-pickling project:

-1. **Adding/Tweaking Tests in the Test Suite**, tweak existing tests or add new tests to the >90 tests in our test suite.
-2. **Experiment in the REPL**, test new inputs in SBT's `console`.
+1. **Experiment in the REPL**, test new inputs in SBT's `console`.
-3. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling (this is optional)
+2. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling (this is optional)

 (We also provide the scripts to reproduce the benchmarks in our paper.
 You may change those and re-run them if you'd like as well.)

-We provide suggestions below for
+We provide suggestions below for adding/tweaking tests in the test suite.

-### #1 Adding/Tweaking Tests in the Test Suite

-Have a look around...

 In the following section, we first describe the different types of tests in our test suite.

 #### Tests